ihebski/A-Red-Teamer-diaries/README.md

 rlwrap nc -nlvp PORT
 ```
 ### Contribute
-As an open source we a strong focus on the community We welcome contributions as github pull requests.
+We welcome contributions as github pull requests.
 Kudos and thanks for the people who did the hard stuff
 </br>
 # Goal